ices-eg/ICES-VMS-and-Logbook-Data-Call/Description_of_Changes.md

 ## 3_data_submission.R

 The new data submission code follows a similar structure to the original code but includes additional data processing steps, vocabulary checks, and creates some formatted QC reports.
-The new code also utilizes more `dplyr` functions for data manipulation compared to the original code.
+The new code also utilizes more `dplyr` functions for data manipulation.

 1. Aggregating and summarizing Table1 and Table2: